sanjay9616/Exprerience/README.md

 5. Login and Signup for supplier and admin with material design.
 6. Implemented Summary page with material design.
 7. Implemented sidebar with design.
-8. Performa invoice for admin and supplier login with material design.
+8. Implemented Proforma invoice for admin and supplier login with material design.
 9. Customer WPR Remarks with material design.
 10. Project Creation Tracker Percentage in Project detail with material design.
 11. Customer advances and PDCs with material design.